 - While they are growing in popularity for culinary use around the world, they are still more difficult to find and can be more expensive than other more common grains

 - The nutritional value of these 4 gluten-free and lectin-free grains can be enhanced through fermentation.

-This article is about the millet, fonio, sorghum, and teff in the form of grains, not flour.
-All these grains can be ground into flour; for an overview of gluten-free and lectin-free flours, check my article: Quick Guide to Lectin-Free, Gluten-Free Flours
+This article is about millet, fonio, sorghum, and teff in the form of grains, not flour.
+All these grains can be ground into flour; for an overview of gluten-free and lectin-free flours, check our article: Quick Guide to Lectin-Free, Gluten-Free Flours

-Note for people with celiac disease: due to cross-contamination, you will still have to make sure these grains are handled in a gluten-free facility and the packaging is labeled gluten-free.
+Note for people with celiac disease: due to cross-contamination, you will still have to make sure these grains are handled and processed in a gluten-free facility and the packaging is labeled gluten-free.

 How do lectins affect us?

 Lectins are large, sticky proteins that will bind to sugar and will try to damage the mucosal lining of your gut.
 A healthy gut can withstand a certain amount of lectin attack.
 Still, if your diet is heavy in lectins and your gut is already damaged from an unhealthy lifestyle, the lectins will trigger the production of a protein called zonulin, which will make holes in your gut wall.

 Have you ever heard of “leaky gut”?
 Pieces of bacteria will then be allowed to enter your bloodstream and lymphatic system and unleash your immune system, which will result in widespread inflammation and set the stage for auto-immune diseases.

 According to Dr. Steven Gundry, in The Plant Paradox book, avoiding lectins in your diet will remove the root cause of “leaky gut” and will give your gut lining a chance to recover.